Photo of the Alliant Energy Center Coliseum taken by Beth Skogen at a past Great Midwest Alpaca Festival.

 close to the public. -

-6 p.m. – Dinner and fashion show for breeders
+6 p.m. – Happy Hour, dinner and fashion show

 9 p.m. – Doors close for the day